 Several statistical methods were used to address and provide a response to the four research questions.
 We analyzed job postings from Indeed.com for the years 2019 to 2021.

 Indeed.com is a free service to job seekers, where employers post position openings and applicants can upload a resume, create job alert emails, search for jobs, save them and apply to them directly.
-(Indeed.com/about, 2022) Positions were extracted from the indeed.com data using the following requirements:
+(Indeed.com, 2022) Positions were extracted from the indeed.com data using the following requirements:

-- Position Keywords: accounting, management, information systems, marketing, sales, operations, supply chain, logistics, economics, human resources - Degree restriction: Bachelors required or preferred - Experience restriction: Two years or less
+Position Keywords: accounting, management, information systems, marketing, sales, operations, supply

+- chain, logistics, economics, human resources - Degree restriction: Bachelor's required or preferred - Experience restriction: Two years or less

-This extraction resulted in 21,398 non-duplicated position descriptions of which 5,970 positions for 2019, 7528 for 2020, and 7900 for 2021.
+This extraction resulted in 21,398 non-duplicated position descriptions of which there were 5,970 positions for 2019, 7528 for 2020, and 7900 for 2021.
 There were 284 remote positions posted in 2019, 2160 in 2020 and 1794 in 2021.
 Table 1 shows the breakdown in position descriptions that requirements for general spreadsheet, data analytics and collaboration skills.

 YEAR COLLAB- ORATION DATA ANALYTICS SPREAD- SHEETS

-2019 4047 1061 4378
+4047 1061 4378

+2019 (43%) (11%) (46%)

-2020 5502 1426 5777
+5502 1426 5777

+2020 (43%) (11%) (46%)

-2021 5672 1646 6402
+5672 1646 6402

+2021 (41%) (12%) (47%)

 TOTAL 15221 4133 16557

-Table 1.
-General Skills Requirements 2019-2021
+Table 1: General Skills Requirements 2019-2021

 The positions were analyzed using text extraction to identify the keywords relevant to the study.
-The keywords used for the extraction tool were collabor\ for collaboration, remote to identify remote positions, Microsoft+Excel, Google+Sheets, data+analytics, visualization, charts and or graph for charts; pivot+tables, statistics and/or data+analysis for data analysis; and spreadsheets for spreadsheets-general.
-If a keyword was found in the position description, the observation was coded with a 1 and 0 otherwise.
+The keywords used for the extraction tool were collabor for collaboration, remote to identify remote positions, Microsoft+Excel, Google+Sheets, data+analytics, visualization, charts and or graph for charts; pivot+tables, statistics and/or data+analysis for data analysis; and spreadsheets for spreadsheets-general.
+If a keyword was found in the position description, the observation was coded with a 1, and 0 otherwise.
 The final list of variables was YEAR, MS EXCEL, SHEETS, REMOTE, COLLABORATION, and DATA ANALYTICS.

 All the variables except YEAR were coded as binary (0,1).
 The breakdown in positions that specific Microsoft Excel and/or Google is shown in Table 2.
-Figure 3 presents the most frequently occurring software requirements overall job postings over the years 2019-2022 and illustrates how Excel and Numbers have held a steady rate while google sheets has an increase between 2020 and 2021 (COVID) that it has managed to keep in 2022.
+Figure 3 presents the most frequently occurring software requirements overall job postings over the years 2019-2022 and illustrates how Excel has held a steady rate while Google Sheets experienced an increase between 2020 and 2021.
+It is important to note that many people were forced to work remotely in parts of 2020 and 2021.